TheTeslaDeal/Tesla-Inventory-Tracker/README.md

-But the great deal is not always available, introducing [https://TheTeslaDeal.com](https://TheTeslaDeal.com), a free service that helps you track Tesla inventory models and notify you once a deal you want is found!
+But the great deal is not always available, introducing [https://TheTeslaDeal.com](https://TheTeslaDeal.com), a free service that helps you track the price of Tesla inventory models and notify you once a deal you want is found!